hanjinliu/cylindra/docs/open_image.md

 In this dialog, you can configure how to open the image.
 Note that the image opened in the viewer is **NOT the original image**. `cylindra` uses a binned and optionally filtered image for visualization.

+??? info "Open an image from IMOD or RELION project"

+    If tomograms are reconstructed using IMOD or RELION, the built-in plugins can directly read it.
+See [here](extern/index.md) for more details.

 !!! danger "Important: Use dark background images"